Julie Mintz: Music career

 In October 2016, Mintz appeared on Conan playing keyboards and singing background vocals with Moby performing his single "Are You Lost in the World Like Me" from his album These Systems Are Failing.

 In November 2017, Mintz performed at The Hollywood Bowl with Moby and Pete Tong.

-On March 19, 2018 Mintz appeared on "The Late Show with Stephen Colbert" on keyboards and background vocals with Moby performing his single "This Wild Darkness" from his album "Everything Was Beautiful and Nothing Hurt".
+On March 19, 2018, Mintz appeared on "The Late Show with Stephen Colbert" on keyboards and background vocals with Moby performing his single "This Wild Darkness" from his album "Everything Was Beautiful and Nothing Hurt".

-In October 2018 Mintz independently released her debut album Abandon All Hope of Fruition on her label Daughters of Cain Records.
+On October 5, 2018 Mintz independently released her debut album Abandon All Hope of Fruition on her label Daughters of Cain Records.

+On August 16, 2019 Mintz released a single "Purple Rain/Millions Reasons" on her label Daughters of Cain Records and Manimal Vinyl.

+On March 27, 2020 Mintz released a remix by Moby of her "Purple Rain/Million Reasons" single, "Purple Rain/Million Reasons (Minimal Remix)" on her label Daughters of Cain Records and Manimal Vinyl.

+Mintz sang lead vocals on the end credits song "Eve of Destruction" for the film Run Hide Fight released in 2020.

+On March 10, 2021 Mintz independently released a cover of the Beatles "Revolution" produced by Moby on her label Daughters of Cain Records.

-On May 18, 2021 Mintz appeared on "The Late Late Show with James Corden" singing background vocals supporting Moby performing "Natural Blues" with Apollo Jane and the Pacific Northwest Ballet Orchestra.
+On May 18, 2021, Mintz appeared on "The Late Late Show with James Corden" singing background vocals supporting Moby performing "Natural Blues" with Apollo Jane and the Pacific Northwest Ballet Orchestra.

+Mintz is currently working on various music projects and intends to release new music through her Daughters of Cain Records label in 2025.

 Advocacy

 Mintz is a trained Court Appointed Special Advocate (CASA) volunteer, working one-on-one with a child in the foster care system.
 Sworn in by a dependency court judge, with legal standing to fully investigate a child's circumstances, CASA volunteers make recommendations to the court on how best to serve and support the neglected child.

 Mintz volunteered for two years as a Wish Coordinator for the Make-A-Wish Foundation, which serves children with life-threatening illnesses.

-As a musician, she has performed in support of The Humane Society, Mercy For Animals,Emily's List, The Brady Campaign to Prevent Gun Violence, Adopt the Arts, and Al Gore’s Climate Reality Project.
+As a musician, she has performed in support of The Humane Society, Mercy For Animals,Emily's List, The Brady Campaign to Prevent Gun Violence, Adopt the Arts, and Al Gore's Climate Reality Project.